myuzara02/todo_list_app/README.md

 3. Hold task to show delete option. - COMPLETED
 4. A complete new design for the App. - COMPLETED
 5. Completed Tasks screen. - COMPLETED

-## Next releases:

-3. Star button to set the task as important. - ON RELEASE
-4. GraphQL for online storage. - ON RELEASE
-...